apache/pulsar-site/docs/deploy-docker.md

 id: deploy-docker
 title: Deploy a cluster on Docker
 sidebar_label: "Docker"
+description: Learn to deploy a Pulsar cluster on Docker.
 ---

-To deploy a Pulsar cluster on Docker using Docker commands, you need to complete the following steps:
+To deploy a Pulsar cluster on Docker using Docker commands, you need to complete the following steps.
-1. Pull a Pulsar Docker image.
-2. Create a network.
-3. Create and start the ZooKeeper, bookie, and broker containers.

-## Pull a Pulsar image
+## 1. Pull a Pulsar image

 To run Pulsar on Docker, you need to create a container for each Pulsar component: ZooKeeper, bookie, and the broker.
 You can pull the images of ZooKeeper and bookie separately on Docker Hub, and pull the Pulsar image for the broker.
 You can also pull only one Pulsar image and create three containers with this image.
 This tutorial takes the second option as an example.